itmeson/c-q-analysis/src/overview/grading_system.rst

 assessment is to schedule an appointment during office hours or during class work time within one week, during which you will convince me that you have improved your understanding.
-I will then create a new assessment of the same skills, and will keep your *highest* score on that standard over the course of the term.
+I will then create a new assessment of the same skills.

-Your scores for the standards will be kept in a separate gradebook program to which you will have access, called ActiveGrade.
+Your scores for the standards will be emailed to you on a weekly basis.
 It will be your responsibility to ensure/check the accuracy of all scores entered in ActiveGrade and on Ulearn.

 .. _Standards: ../standards.html
 .. _Homework: ../category/homework.html